visual-knight/platform-community-edition/README.md

-# PlatformCommunityEdition

-This is the community edition of the Visual Knight Platform.
+# Community edition of the Visual Knight Platform